lpsinger/userguide/tutorial/receiving.rst

 certain GCN notice types (``LVC_PRELIMINARY``, ``LVC_INITIAL``, and ``LVC_UDPATE``).

-Events come in two very general flavors: 'CBC' or compact binary coalescence candidates detected by matched filtering, and generic 'Burst' candidates detected by model-independent methods.
+Events come in two very general flavors: 'CBC' for compact binary coalescence candidates detected by matched filtering, and 'Burst' for candidates detected by model-independent methods.
 Your handler can take different actions based on this.
 The example below will handle only 'CBC' events.

 .. important::
    Note that mock or 'test' observations are denoted by the ``role="test"``